CSCfi/Kielipankki-utilities/docs/howto_license_page.md

     - Look up the template draft pages (Finnish and English) of the corresponding under lic/ in the Portal, and copy each language version (let's call it "existing-page") into a new draft page (choose "Kopioi uudeksi luonnokseksi" from right corner of upper bar).
     - Don't forget to edit "Kestolinkki -> Polkutunnus".
 Otherwise the new page will be named "existing-page-2" or similar.
     - Update the title and the links in the header part of the license page according to the resource (group) in question:
-        - Fill in "Resource name (EN)" and "Kielivaran nimi (FI)". (same as in META-SHARE)
+        - Fill in "Resource name (EN)" and "Kielivaran nimi (FI)". (same as in COMEDI)
-        - Fill in "URN of resource" (see the persistent identifier in META-SHARE) and "Copyright holder" (= the right holder(s) in the deposition agreement, or the Licensor in META-SHARE).
+        - Fill in "URN of resource" (see the persistent identifier in COMEDI) and "Copyright holder" (= the right holder(s) in the deposition agreement, or the Licensor in COMEDI).
     - NB: the URNs of each language version of the license will probably need to be redirected to point to the physical pages, e.g., https://www.kielipankki.fi/lic/uspenskij-4bat-fin instead of the dynamic address https://www.kielipankki.fi/lic/uspenskij-4bat/?lang=fi.

 Using an existing page: